-Buildings 10 - 25 years Improvements other than buildings 10 - 25 years Machinery and equipment 5 - 10 years
+Buildings 10 - 25 years

+Improvements other than buildings 10 - 25 years

+Machinery and equipment 5 - 10 years

 The Fund capitalizes interest costs as a component of construction in progress, based on interest costs of the borrowing specifically for the project, net of interest earned on investments acquired with the proceeds of the borrowing.
-During 2014, the System incurred \$169,801 of interest cost.
-Interest capitalized into construction in progress during 2014 was \$122,150.
-No interest was capitalized during 2013.
+During 2015 and 2014, the System incurred \$188,831 and \$169,801 of interest cost, respectively.
+Interest capitalized into construction in progress during 2015 and 2014 was \$21,253 and \$122,150, respectively.
 Capitalized interest is added to the cost of the underlying assets and is amortized over the useful lives of the assets.